-Economics is an introduction to the basic tools of micro and macroeconomic analysis.
-This course, more than anything, aims to expose students to a new lens through which to view the world and individual human action.
+Personal Finance and Economics is a one-semester introduction to the basic tools of micro and macroeconomic analysis.
 Students will learn to identify, analyze, and evaluate the causes and consequences of individual economic decisions and public policy, including issues raised by the constraints imposed by scarcity, how economies and markets work, and the benefits and costs of economic interaction and interdependence.
-Students will analyze, reason, problem-solve, and be able to make decisions specific to various roles, including that of consumer, producer, saver, investor, and responsible citizen-roles they will all take on throughout their lives.
+Students will also learn about a variety of personal finance topics, including budgeting, saving, investing, taxes, various forms of debt, and interest.